 My practice remains a passion, a privilege, and has been my sole career.
 My experience exceeds 20 years, and I've been fortunate to work in varied facets of the profession before opening my private practice in 2008.

 Trained in Clinical Psychology through the University of Louisiana at Lafayette and Loyola University in New Orleans, I have a Master of Science Degree.
 Through work with adults and adolescents on the inpatient units of DePaul-Tulane, and work with Addiction Recovery Resources of New Orleans, I became credentialed as a Licensed Professional Counselor (LPC)--which is now called Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina--as well as becoming a Licensed Marriage and Family Therapist (LMFT).
 I went on as a Program Coordinator before transitioning to work exclusively in private practice.
 In recent years, I've been newly excited to expand my training as a Certified Hypnotherapist (CHt).

-After crisp Texas and lush Louisiana, I relocated to the beauty of North Carolina in 2006.
-Our mountains bring their own form of healing and, within them, I offer psychotherapy for adult individuals and couples of all kinds.
+Growing up in crisp Texas and lush Louisiana, I relocated to the beauty of North Carolina in 2006.
+Our mountains bring their own form of healing and, within them, I offer psychotherapy for adult individuals, with supplemental couples' therapy.
 It's inspiring to be part of the natural and community resources here, as true healing comes not merely from "fixing" singular problems but in creating an overall healthy lifestyle that becomes its own source of therapy.

 We work together as partners in your therapy process.
 I'm not a passive, listen-only therapist, but will engage with you actively so that your sessions feel focused and help you leave with a sense of direction in your short and long-term life.
 My primary goal is for you to feel safe, respected, and treated with dignity regardless of your reason for seeking help.
-I'm grateful to work with individuals and couples across all genders, races, cultures, and personal philosophies.
+I'm grateful to work with individuals across all genders, races, cultures, and personal philosophies.